Student-Puma/Blockchain/README.md

 ```

-⚗️ Run the default tests!
+:telescope: Run the default tests!
 ----
 Execute the following command in your terminal:
 ```bash